-The BOT, in conjunction with the Old Boys’ Association, has gifted the College with a number of artworks completed in time for the Centennial.
-Six significant figures in our College history have been chosen toencapsulate our values and the Bedean spirit.
+The BOT and Old Boys’ Association, gifted the College with a number of artworks completed for the Centennial.
+Six significant figures in our College history were chosen to encapsulate our values and the Bedean spirit.

 Their pen portraits follow:

 The first is the first Rector Father Graham, who established the College twice – firstly in Ferry Road in 1911; but then significantly under the grim shadow of World War I faced the challenge of not only finding a suitable site for a residential College, but also to fund its construction and then to entice enough students to make the enterprise sustainable – no mean feat!

 At various times the strain of this responsibility took its toll as he battled exhaustion both physically and mentally.

 Recently discovered archive material made clear the difficult and sad circumstances in which Father Graham left St Bede’s College, which are shrouded in mystery, and as a result his significant contribution has at times not had the whole-hearted accolade he has richly deserved.

 An unnamed Old Boy gave a firsthand view of him in the first Bedean magazine, published in 1923 – the year of his departure, and prophetically placed him in the College’s history writing: